03 Self-Employed

 Explore The Conscious Currency →

 Money Mechanics provides educational information about financial fundamentals.
 It does not constitute financial advice.
 Your personal circumstances are unique, and you should consider seeking independent financial advice before making significant financial decisions.
-All figures, thresholds, and allowances are correct as of January 2026 but are subject to change.
+All figures, thresholds, and allowances are correct as of April 2026 (the 2026/27 tax year) but are subject to change.